get-sltr/3musketeers/PERPLEXITY-PITCH.md

-# Partnership Proposal: Blaze AI Powered by Perplexity
+# Partnership Proposal: EROS AI Powered by Perplexity

 ## 🚀 Executive Summary

-**SLTR** is a revolutionary real-time social platform that's about to launch with **Blaze AI** - the first AI-powered messaging assistant in a social app.
+**SLTR** is a revolutionary real-time social platform that's about to launch with **EROS AI** - the first AI-powered messaging assistant in a social app.
 We're seeking a strategic partnership with Perplexity to power our AI features and create a groundbreaking user experience.

 ---